bitovi/academy/src/react-native/11-navigation/navigation.md

 Now that we have an understanding of how navigation works within a stack, let's take a look at the implications of navigation on the component lifecycle.

 If we have a stack navigator with two screens, `ScreenA` and `ScreenB`, and navigate to `ScreenA`, then `ScreenA` will mount the component and render.
 If we then navigate to `ScreenB`, `ScreenA` will be unmounted and `ScreenB` will mount and render.
 What happens when we navigate back to `ScreenA`? `ScreenB` will unmount the component, but `ScreenA` will *not* remount.
-Because it stayed in the stack, it remained mounted the entier time.
+Because it stayed in the stack, it remained mounted the entire time.

 ### Bottom Tab Navigation